nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ## Requirements

-Nuxeo for Adobe CC is compliant with Adobe CC 2018 and requires Nuxeo Platform 9.10 or newer.
+Nuxeo for Adobe CC is compliant with Adobe CC 2018 and 2019 and requires Nuxeo Platform 9.10 or newer.

 ## Support